RocketWebcast/wowza-zabbix-template/README.md

 Apply this new template to your Wowza servers.
 Make sure the firewall is not preventing zabbix from accessing the port (8086 by default).

-To enable the user/pass you will need to create two user macros wherever you prefer.
+To enable the user/pass you will need to create four macros wherever you prefer.
 I am using the Macros tag in the host config screen.

-Four user macros should be created:
+Four host macros should be created:

 * {$WOWZAHOST}
 * {$WOWZAPORT}